 Sunlight contains the complete spectrum of light including all colors of the rainbow: red through yellow to blue and violet.
 Plants use the full spectrum for photosynthesis, although red and blue light seem to be most critical.
-Red light stimulates vegetative growth and flowering, but if a plant gets too much red light, it will become tall and spindly.
-Blue light regulates plant growth, which makes it ideal for growing foliage plants and short, stocky seedlings.
+Choose "full-spectrum" lights because they ensure that plants get the type of light they need.

 The Right Intensity

 The intensity of light that a plant receives is determined by the wattage of the bulb and by how close the plant is to the light source.
 Just as plants differ in their need for certain colors of light, they also differ in their need for light intensity.
 Typically, those plants that are native to tropical jungles or shady forests do not require as much light as plants that evolved in dry, sunny climates, such as the Mediterranean or southern Mexico.

 Most flowering houseplants, such as African violets and begonias, are happy being 10 to 12 inches away from a light source.
 Foliage plants, such as ivy or philodendron, can be placed as much as 36 inches away from a light source.
 But many flowering plants, such as orchids, gardenias and citrus, as well as most vegetable plants, require a much higher light intensity to flower and produce fruit.

 No matter what types of plants you are growing, you must give them a rest.
 When it's dark, plants respirate, which is an important part of their growth process.
 The balance of rest time to active growth time affects many biological processes, including the growth rate, and the setting of buds and fruit.

 Vegetable seedlings need 14-18 hours of light a day.

 Botanists usually divide plants into three categories relating to their preferred day length: short-day, long-day or day-neutral.